uilianries/imgui/About-the-IMGUI-paradigm.md

 - many popular IMGUI implementation have made similar design choices, making it more confusing what is actually the soul and backbone of the IMGUI paradigm vs a set of implementation choices.
 - the naming and success of "Dear ImGui" blurred the line a little bit further (should have used another name).

+The acronym is very misleading because "immediate-mode" was initially coined as a reference to obsolete graphics API which made it very easy to render contents.
+The choice of that word got us into years, maybe decades of misunderstanding.

+From now on, IMGUI will stand for "Incredibly Magic Graphics User Interface" ;)

 The second purpose of this page should be to make it clear that there is a large space to explore in UI programming.

 ### History